-90.305 Succession and Advanced Equity S1 S2 Hpw4 C3
+90.305 Succession and Advanced Equity

 The law governing succession to property on death including the rules relating to wills, administration of assets, Testator's Family Maintenance and intestate succession.
-Equitable doctrines relating to the administration of estates, including equitable fraud, undue influence, marshalling, satisfaction, ademption, performance, the rule in Strong v Bird, and donationes motils causa.
+Equitable doctrines relating to the administration of estates, including equitable fraud, undue influence, marshalling, satisfaction, ademption, performance, the rule in Strong Bird, and donationes mortis causa.
 Although the rules of equity constitute a theme common to both this subject and 90.303, there is no significant overlap between them.
-Students interested in both the faw of trust and the law of estates should do both subjects; in that event it is preferable to do Trusts first.
+Students interested in both the law of trusts and the law of estates should do both subjects: in that event it is preferable to do Trusts first.

-90.321 Conveyancing and Land Transactions S1 S2 Hpw4 C3
+Conveyancing and Land Transactions

 The law of vendor and purchaser stressing the standard form contract of sale of land in use in New South Wales.
-Arms to benefit those intending to practise at the bar in the property and equity area as well as those who will be involved with conveyancing work as solicitors.
+Aims to benefit those intending to practise at the bar in the property and equity area as well as those who will be involved with conveyancing work as solicitors.
 Topics: whether a binding contract of sale exists, the requirements of the Statute of Frauds, exchange of contracts, proper preparation of the contract of sale, detailed examination of the standard Law Society approved contract of sale, old system conveyancing, Strata Title conveyancing, the law concerning notices to complete and other remedies available to vendor and purchaser.

-90.341 Environmental Law
+90.341 Environmental Law S2 Hpw4 C3

-The statutory and common law attempts to protect and conserve natural resources, and the policies underlying such responses.
-The focus is upon land, water and air, involving a detated treatment of pollution and land use control, although an attempt is made to draw out the common techniques (for example, licensing and standards setting) which underlic most attempts at legal control of resources.
-Emphasis on the law as it operates in practice and students are encouraged to take an interest in ongoing environmental debittes.
-Specific attention to the part played by the exercise of political and administrative discretion in this field, the tension which exists between the various levels of government and the potential role of public participation in the decisionmaking process.
+Statutory and common law regulation of access to use of natural resources, and the theories and policies underlying such responses.
+The focus is upon land, water and air, involving a detailed treatment of pollution and land use control, attempting to draw out the techniques (for example, licensing and standards setting) which are common attempts at legal control of resources.
+Emphasis is on the law as it operates in practice.
+Students are encouraged to take an interest in ongoing environmental debates.
+Specific attention to the part played by the exercise of political and administrative discretion in this field, the tension which exists between the various levels of government and the potential role of public participation in the decision-making process.

-90.401 Business Associations 1
+90.401 Business Associations 1 S1 S2 Hpw4 C3